hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 npm run metadata
 ```

-Review the `metadata.json` and see the summary of the contract information, the transaction functions, and datatypes.
+Review the generated `metadata.json` and see the summary of the contract information, the transaction functions, and datatypes.
 This information can also be captured at runtime and is a good way of testing deployment.

 ## Iterative Development and Test